Interview by Ashley Lee Wong

 What is your greatest achievement with the residency?

-AM: Our greatest achievement is in developing a structurally supportive relationship between artists and commercial technology professionals, based on mutual interest.
-We provide collaboration opportunities between with world-class artists and technology professionals, and get employees involved in groundbreaking technology art projects.
+Andrew McWilliams: Our greatest achievement is in developing a structurally supportive relationship between artists and commercial technology professionals based on mutual interest.
+We provide collaboration opportunities between world-class artists and technology professionals and get employees involved in groundbreaking technology art projects.

-EP: This may sound mundane, but making the residency happen is actually the greatest achievement.
-After that it was predicting the pardoning of Chelsea Manning through a comic book.
+Ellen Pearlman: This may sound mundane, but making the residency happen is actually the greatest achievement.
+After that, it was predicting the pardoning of Chelsea Manning through a comic book.

 What is your chief enemy of creativity?